santos-lucasm/go-api/README.md

 ## How to execute the program

-1. Go inside src/go-api folder you just cloned
+1. Go inside `src/mangadex` folder you just cloned
+2. Enter the `util` folder
-2. Create a file named credentials.env, open it with a text editor and type the following
+2. Create a file named `credentials.env`, open it with a text editor and type the following
 ```
 USER=<YOUR-MANGADEX-USER>
 EMAIL=<YOUR-MANGADEX-EMAIL>